 The extrapolation of human emotions and values to animals reaches its pinnacle in works of fiction where animals are anthropomorphized.
 One prime example of this is the Walt Disney movie Bambi.
 Much has been written about the problems with this movie, and many of us who saw it when we were kids have never forgotten the killing of Bambi’s mother by human hunters.
 Truly, anyone who can commit this atrocious murder for sport is the epitome of evil - except that if deer behaved anywhere near how they are depicted in the movie, in other words: like humans, we would not be killing them!

 Humans are predators.
 If you consume any type of meat, you either kill animals or have others do it for you, and most people would argue that there is nothing wrong with that.
 It’s what predators do for heaven’s sake!
 It’s neither good nor bad, it’s natural.
-We can have discussions about animal rights, about what species should be protected, about how animals should be treated, and so forth, and that is all well and good, but we have to stop viewing animals through the prism of our emotions and our values; especially animals in situations such as the ones featured in this video.
+We can have discussions about animal rights, about what species should be protected, about how animals should be treated, and so forth, and that is all well and good, but we have to stop viewing animals through the prism of our emotions and our values; especially animals in situations such as the ones featured in internet videos.

 In my opinion, the animals in these videos are nothing but a parody of their natural brethren.
 This is not their normal state.
 This is not “nature”, and in this sense we cannot learn anything from them.
-Much in the same way that humans exploit animals for food, clothing, or research, these animals are exploited for their cute, warm, snuggly, lovey-dovey-ness to elicit oohs and ahhs (and in this case; video likes).
+Much in the same way that humans exploit animals for food, clothing, or research, these animals are exploited for their cute, warm, snuggly, lovey-dovey-ness to elicit oohs and aahs (and video likes).
 Of course, there is nothing wrong with that, but let’s call a spade a spade, can’t we?

 The screenshot from the 1942 trailer for Bambi is in the public domain.